Władysław Franciszek Jabłonowski: Military career

 In 1794 Jabłonowski fought in Tadeusz Kościuszko's uprising against Tsarist Russia.
 He participated in battles of Szczekociny, Warsaw, Maciejowice, and at Praga.

-A member of the Polish insurrectionist group Centralizacja Lwowska, he was sent to the Ottoman Empire to gain the support of the Ottoman and French governments for the creation a Polish army to antagonize Russia.
+A member of the Polish insurrectionist group Centralizacja Lwowska,[pl] he was sent to the Ottoman Empire to gain the support of the Ottoman and French governments for the creation a Polish army to antagonize Russia.
 Another opportunity for this later appeared with the French fighting in Italy.

 He was appointed brigade chief in the French army on 4 January 1798.
 In 1799, he was under the command of General Jan Henryk Dąbrowski.
 In 1799 he was made General of Brigade of the Polish legions (the Dąbrowski Legion).
 He became provisional brigade general in the Army of Italy on 20 May 1800 after being nominated by General André Massena.
 However, his French superiors would not approve this rank.
 He distinguished himself in the battle of Bosco and Pasturana and commanded a legion in the Alps.

 On 24 July 1801, he was again nominated to the rank of brigade general in the Polish legions by General Joachim Murat, an appointment that was confirmed on 21 December 1801 by the First Consul.
 In May 1801, he was appointed as the commander of the Danube Legion, which was renamed the 3rd Polish Half-Brigade on 21 December.
 He was subsequently given the option of serving in Louisiana or Saint-Domingue.
 He was sent at his own request to Saint-Domingue in May 1802 along with the 3rd Polish Half-Brigade and accompanied by his common-law wife Anne Penot.
 There he fought against Black rebels who had revolted against French rule in mid-1802.
 Jabłonowski died from yellow fever on 29 September 1802 in Jérémie.

 The disease caused many deaths among French-led forces in the colony, killing more than those who died because of warfare.
 Approximately 400 men of the 3rd Polish Half-Brigade (renamed the 113th Line Infantry Half-Brigade on 2 September), out of 5,280 men of the unit, deserted the French and joined the rebels.
 They settled in what became Haiti, where their descendants are known as Polish Haitians.